Biel/Bienne: Historic population

 The historical population is given in the following chart:

 Language

 In 2000, a majority of the population spoke German (26,957 or 55.4%) as their first language.
 French was the second most common (13,695 or 28.1%) and Italian was third (2,925 or 6.0%).
 There were 37 people who spoke Romansh.
-The city is officially bilingual (the biggest bilingual city in Switzerland).
-In addition some 150 nationalities are represented in Biel.
+German and French are both official languages of Biel/Bienne, which is the largest bilingual city in Switzerland.

+In 2020, when asked specifically about the two official languages, 32,154 residents (56.8% of the population) mentioned German as their principal language, while 24,376 (43.2%) mentioned French.

 In recent years the city has used its linguistic assets as an economic advantage, becoming the Swiss City of Communication.
 Several call centres have been created in or around Biel, in addition to the traditional businesses established in the city and surrounding area, which have always exported most of their production worldwide.

 Religion

 According to the 2000 census, 19,191 people or 39.4% of the total population, belonged to the Swiss Reformed Church, while 14,241 or 29.3% were Roman Catholic.
 Of the rest of the population, there were 613 members of an Orthodox church (or about 1.26% of the population), there were 87 individuals (or about 0.18% of the population) who belonged to the Christian Catholic Church, and there were 2,870 individuals (or about 5.90% of the population) who belonged to another Christian church.
 There were 61 individuals (or about 0.13% of the population) who were Jewish, and 3,156 (or about 6.49% of the population) who were Muslim.
 There were 329 individuals who were Buddhist, 235 individuals who were Hindu and 68 individuals who belonged to another church.
 6,012 (or about 12.36% of the population) belonged to no church, are agnostic or atheist, and 3,180 individuals (or about 6.54% of the population) did not answer the question.